cpp-lln-lab/datalad_crash_course/README.md

 computer without having to delete a dataset, Datalad also allows you to drop the content of files locally.

-Conceptually this is the a bit like the opposite of the `datalad get` command we saw earlier that would get the content of file from a sibling.
+Conceptually this is a bit like the opposite of the `datalad get` command we saw earlier that would get the content of file from a sibling.

-`datalad drop` will get rid of a content provided that this content exists in another sibling.
+`datalad drop` will instead remove the content of a file from the annex provided that this content exists in another sibling.

 To know how much data exists in your annex currently you can use `datalad status --annex all`.